 Is there anything more devastating than not being able to help a loved one?
 Behind every American suffering through the hurt of substance abuse stand numerous family members and friends suffering along with them, mining the depths of their hearts and minds for a way to lend a hand.
-What states can you force someone into rehab?
+Which states can you force someone into rehab?

 Unfortunately, addiction sinks its claws deep, and even though we may know the person bearing this burden better than anyone, we’re often not equipped to pull them from its clutches.
 Eventually, the feelings of helplessness that come with watching someone take this self-destructive path can make forced rehab seem like an appealing prospect.
 But is committing someone to rehab without their express consent a good idea?
 Is it moral?
 Let’s explore more on this topic.